 • Titles and Infographics

-• Full Service Corporate Videos
+• Full Service Campaign Videos

 There’s a great screenwriting book by a guy called Todd Klick called Beat by Beat.
 It asserts that every blockbuster movie you’ve ever seen can be broken down to the minute.
 That’s to say, every minute a particular type of action or event will happen.
 It’s worth a read if you’re interested in film theory.
 And if you’re thinking of shooting a short film, it’s a fun template to follow.
 Even with a three and a bit minute film, it’s the same principle.